 - Food and drinks: chemistry entrepreneurs today develop flavours. additives and introduction of nutritional enhancement.
-Thev do researches to synthesize and extract natural food components, their research has led commercially successful reduced fats and reduced salt food, against a backdrop of demanding increasingly consumers. - Farming: chemistry entrepreneurs have contributed to increase in crop productivity with significant impact on crop achievements vield.
-These includes the development of insecticides, fungicides, many world class herbicides, the basic understanding of chemical cycles throughout the food chain underpin the development of enhanced feed and food production. - Packaging: chemistry entrepreneurs have produced numerous types of plastic packages from single use food packaging containers to high
+Thev researches to synthesize and extract natural food components, their research has led commercially successful reduced fats and reduced salt food, against a backdrop of increasingly demanding consumers. - Farming: chemistry entrepreneurs have contributed to increase in crop productivity with significant impact on crop achievements vield.
+These includes the development of insecticides. fungicides, many world class herbicides, the basic understanding of chemical cycles throughout the food chain underpin the development of enhanced feed and food production. - Packaging: chemistry entrepreneurs have produced numerous types of plastic packages from single use food packaging containers to high

 - strength protective ones.
-They are also giving packaging a more sustainable future through development of bio renewable plastics such as Polylactic Acid (PLA) and more recently biomaterials from non-food crops using low energy and low water process. - Textiles: chemistry entrepreneur through their continuous innovation produce textiles and clothing which react to climate change, medical textiles , military and industrial textiles with critical performance and patterns of requirement. - Electronics: chemistry entrepreneurs have contributed towards many of the advances in electronic industry, development of semiconductors which serves the basis ofmodern electronics such as radio. computers and telephones.
+They are also giving packaging a more sustainable future through development of bio renewable plastics such as Polylactic Acid (PLA) and more recently from biomaterials non-food crops using low energy and low water process. - Textiles: chemistry entrepreneur through their continuous innovation produce textiles and clothing which react to climate change, medical textiles , military and industrial textiles with critical performance and patterns of requirement. - Electronics: chemistry entrepreneurs have contributed towards many of the advances in electronic industry, development of semiconductors which serves hasis $\circ f$ as the modern electronics such radio. as computers and telephones.
 They also reduce the dependence of electronics upon finite metal resources and as well increase the ability to recover and recycle metals from electronic wastes.